• Skip to main content

 ‘AIG are excited to have access to such high-quality bathymetry and habitat maps,’ said Director of Conservation and Fisheries of the Ascension Island Government Tiffany Simpson.
 ‘They will be transformative in our nearshore research and monitoring and allow for much more evidence-based conservation management.’

-Filed Under: Briefing Tagged With: Marine wildlife
+Themes Briefing Marine wildlife

 Protected by Copyscape